 The majority of medical schools use an admissions test as part of their entry requirements.
-There are four admissions tests.
+There are three admissions tests.
 Medical schools each state on their websites which test they use.
 You might sit different combinations of these tests according to the medical schools you intend to include in your application.

 The majority of medical schools use the UCAT (formerly UKCAT).
 Applicants register for and sit the UCAT before the UCAS application is made.
 Registration typically opens in May and closes in September.
 Testing takes place from July until October, ahead of the final deadline for UCAS applications to medicine, which is 15 October every year.
 See the UCAT website for exact dates and to register.